 From 2007-2009, he curated the PRELUDE Festival at the Martin E. Segal Theater Center at the Graduate Center at CUNY.
 With his colleagues he grew the festival into one of New York City's most highly regarded festivals of new work and works-in-progress; PRELUDE is now a significant opportunity for artists and curators alike to get a preview of the upcoming season, to share knowledge and best practices and build community.

-Other curatorial projects include "The Future At The End Of The World" at the Farley Post Office (December 2012) and "Ephemeral Evidence" at Exit Art Gallery (May 2012).
-He has also worked as Director of Strategic Partnerships at the Foundation for Jewish Culture.
+Other curatorial projects include "The Future At The End Of The World" at the Farley Post Office (December 2012), "Ephemeral Evidence" at Exit Art Gallery (May 2012) and "Ephemeral Objects" at the San Diego Art Institute (2015).

 Andy has advised countless artists and served on numerous panels for arts organizations and funders including the Mellon Foundation, United States Artists, The Pew Center for Arts & Heritage's Philadelphia Music Project, New Music USA, The New York Foundation for the Arts, The Six Points Fellowship for Emerging Jewish Artists, the National Performance Network, The MAP Fund, Here Arts Center, Dixon Place and more.

 Prior to becoming an arts administrator in 2002, Andrew worked as an interactive producer and brand strategist at ad agencies such as Fallon Worldwide (NYC office), iDeutsch and Margeotes|Fertitta + Partners, working on such accounts as ABC Sports, About.com, And1 Shoes, Bank One, Brink's Home Security, Comedy Central, CondeNet, Domino's, Georgia-Pacific, MTV Networks, Timberland, Time Magazine, Stolichnaya, Sotheby's and Zyrtec.